cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

 # reboot to apply this new open file limit
 reboot

-# check the new per-proces open file limit (it should be 2048)
+# review the new per-process max open files (should be 2048)
 ulimit -Sn
 ```